microbemarsh/custom_shells/README.md

 # fun_shell_scripts
+# I currently use all of these within a SLURM HPC

 This is a collection of shell scripts I produce and use in the analysis of bacterial metagenomic data.